A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 TRACY

-Not to be confused with Dick Tracey before him and Don Tracy after him, Tracy Garneau came from WAVZ New Haven and returned there after a very short stay on WPOP's morning show from 6:00-9:00AM.
+Not to be confused with Dick Tracey before him and Don Tracy after him, Tracy Garneau worked at WDEE in Hamden with Del Racyee in 1962, before moving to WAVZ New Haven after a very short stay on WPOP's morning show from 6:00-9:00AM.
+Tracy also had a return engagement at WDEE in mid 1965 and worked part-time at WRCH in Farmington in early 1966.

 DON TRACY

-Don was one of the Connecticut School of Broadcasting's earliest success stories.
+A native of Pennsylvania, Don Malloy spent a brief time in Los Angeles before heading east.
+He was a successful salesman for a major brewery before he caught the radio bug...then he was one of the Connecticut School of Broadcasting's biggest success stories.
 His first on air work was at the former WSOR/WEHW in Windsor, CT.
-It was there that he caught the attention of WPOP which hired him as a weekend man and summer relief Boss Jock.
+It was there that he caught the attention of WPOP which hired him as a weekend man and summer relief Boss Jock, and renamed him Don Tracy.

-Don soon moved to New Haven and WNHC's more music format; he also worked at WNHC TV (becoming the state's first black TV personality), then moved to cross-town rival, WAVZ.
+Don soon moved to New Haven and WNHC's more music format as Don Starr; he also worked at WNHC TV (becoming the state's first black TV personality), then moved to cross-town rival, WAVZ.
 Don's radio journey took him to KGFJ, KABC TV and KDAY, all in Los Angeles, then a stint as editor for the R&B Report.
+In 1972 he started the Los Angeles School of Broadcasting.
 He served the Armed Forces Radio Network based in L.A., KGFJ radio, and KMBY in Capitola, CA.

 Don's last known assignment was as a sales executive for KNX in Los Angeles.
 (11/21/97)